Jwaneng Galaxy F.C.

 Jwaneng Galaxy Football Club is a Botswana football club based in Jwaneng.
 The club currently plays in the Botswana Premier League.

 History

-Galaxy were founded in 2015 after two local clubs merged: the Jwaneng Comets and the Debswana Youngsters.
+Galaxy was founded in 2015 after two local clubs merged: Jwaneng Comets and Debswana Youngsters.

-Galaxy were promoted to the Botswana Premier League for the first time in 2015, winning the First Division South with a match to spare.
+Galaxy was promoted to the Botswana Premier League for the first time in 2015, winning the First Division South with a match to spare.

 Botswana Premier League

 Led by Zambian coach Mike Sithole, Galaxy won the club's first silverware in 2016–17, the Mascom Top 8 Cup, beating Orapa United in extra time in the final.
-They also finished second in the Botswana Premier League and qualified for the 2018 CAF Confederation Cup.
+The club also finished second in the Botswana Premier League and qualified for the 2018 CAF Confederation Cup.
 Sitole was fired in November 2017, but Galaxy ended the 2017–18 campaign in second again, only four points off of champions Township Rollers F.C.

 Miguel da Costa became the head coach for the 2018–19 campaign after leaving Uganda's Vipers SC.